veseloui/French-Portuguese-NMT-Transformer/README.md

 # French-Portuguese-Neural-Machine-Translation-Based-on-Transformers
 In this project we trained a French-Portuguese neural machine translation model.
-We used the French-Portuguese TED Talks dataset and a transformer architecture.
-After 20 training epochs validation loss and accuracy were 1.46 and 0.68, respectively.
+We used the French-Portuguese TED Talks dataset and a Transformer architecture.
+After 20 training epochs loss and accuracy were 1.84 and 0.599, respectively.
+We showed that using a relatively small dataset and rather rapidly we may build a neural machine translator of moderate quality.